$G_2'$-Slodowy Slices I: Geometric Structures

-However, one can also consider non-magical Slodowy slices.
-For example, Slodowy slices for root $\mathfrak{sl}_2$-triples seem to provide promising candidates for special representations.
-Indeed, in \cite{Fil23, Zha25, DB25}, representations in these slices have been found to be \emph{Anosov}, for $G \in \{ \SO_0(2,3), \SL(3,\R)\}$, as in the Hitchin case, and to also admit fibered geometric structures under favorable circumstances.
+However, one can also consider non-magical Slodowy slices, such as those for root $\mathfrak{sl}_2$-triples.
+These slices seem to provide promising candidates for special representations: in \cite{Fil23, Zha25, DB25, Vir25}, for the Lie groups $\SO_0(2,3)$, $\SL(3,\R)$, $\SU(n,1)$, the associated representations have been found to be \emph{Anosov} and to admit fibered geometric structures under favorable circumstances.